daahl/355.674-Removal-and-recycling-in-electrical-engineering-report/notes.md

         - They are similar is some senses, but different in other
         - The availability of REEs differes between the different REEs
         - lanthanide series + scandium and yttrium
+        - (check if lithium, gold, silver, are classed as REEs)
     - Why are they called rare?
         - Not because of the actual availability, but rather because of the difficulties (mostly economical) in obtaining them
         - Due to chemical similarities, it makes it difficult to extract them